Jake-Fieldhouse/HaWoManager/README.md

 The last argument chooses the action: `wol`, `ping`, `restart`, or `shutdown`.
 Credentials for system commands can be provided with `--username` and `--password` options.
+The ping command automatically adjusts parameters for Windows or Linux hosts.

 ## Home Assistant Integration

 Copy the `custom_components/womgr` folder into your Home Assistant `config/custom_components` directory and restart Home Assistant.
-After restart, add the **WoMgr** integration from the Integrations page and provide the device name, MAC address, IP, location and operating system when prompted.
-Username and password are optional and only needed for restart or shutdown commands.
-When you add the first device, the integration creates a **HaWoManager** dashboard and inserts a Bubble Card for the device.
+Add the **WoMgr** integration from the Integrations page.
+The initial setup can be completed without specifying a device so you may install the integration first and add devices later.
+Simply run **Add Integration** again for each machine you want to manage and enter its name, MAC address, IP, location and operating system.
+Username and password remain optional and are only needed for restart or shutdown commands.
+When the first device is added, the integration creates a **HaWoManager** dashboard and inserts a Bubble Card for the device.
 Additional devices are appended to the same dashboard automatically.

 ### Example Dashboard